SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 {{OpenID.Discovery}}.

-## Cross-tool OAuth Account Takeovers {#COAT}
+## Cross-tool OAuth Account Takeover {#COAT}

-It is increasingly common that a single OAuth client supports multiple tools, and each of which is mapped to an OAuth provider configuration (which includes at least the authorization server (AS) endpoints and client credentials).
+It is increasingly common that a single OAuth client supports multiple tools, and each of which is mapped to an OAuth provider configuration (which includes at least the authorization server (AS) endpoints and client registration).
 A successful OAuth connection is established when the OAuth client obtains an access token for the tool based on its corresponding OAuth provider configuration.
 The tool can then use the access token to access the user's resource at an API or resource server (RS).

 Multiple OAuth connections can be linked to some form of user's identity based on common deployment scenarios:

 - Platform Integrations: The OAuth connections made with different tools are linked to a platform's user account or session (e.g., represented by a platform's user identifier or a short-lived anonymous session).
 This is common where a user authorizes a platform (e.g., agentic AI service) to orchestrate multiple tools, of which some of them together with their OAuth providers can be contributed by the public.
-- Multi-tenant OAuth-as-a-Service: In cases when the OAuth client is managed by a multi-tenant OAuth-as-a-service provider, a successful OAuth connection are linked to a tenant's user identifier and in addition to the tenant identifier.
-This is a generalization of the last deployment scenario, where a platform using this OAuth-as-a-service is becoming a tenant.
+- Multi-tenant OAuth-as-a-Service: In cases when the OAuth client is managed by a multi-tenant OAuth-as-a-Service provider, a successful OAuth connection are linked to a tenant's user identifier and in addition to the tenant identifier.
+This is a generalization of the last deployment scenario, where a platform using this OAuth-as-a-Service is becoming a tenant.
 A tenant can usually choose some off-the-shelf tools and add their own with custom OAuth providers to support the tenant's service.

 When controlled by an attacker, the open configurations of OAuth providers have posed a new threat to this centralized OAuth client design.
-If the client fails to properly identify, track, and isolate which proper OAuth connection context (representing a combination of OAuth provider, tool, and tenant) is in use during an authorization flow, an attacker can exploit this to mount two attacks {{research.cuhk}}:
+If the client fails to properly identify, track, and isolate which proper OAuth connection context (representing a combination of OAuth provider, tool, and tenant) is in use during an authorization flow, an attacker can exploit this to mount two attacks {{research.cuhk}}.

+### Attack Description {#COATDescription}

-- Cross-tool OAuth Account Takeover (COAT): an attacker uses a malicious tool to steal a victim's authorization code issued by a honest OAuth provider of a honest tool, and apply the authorization code injection attack (as defined in {{Section 4.5 of !RFC9700}}) using the attacker's identity.
+- Cross-tool OAuth Account Takeover (COAT): an attacker uses a malicious tool to steal a victim's authorization code issued by a honest OAuth provider of a honest tool, and apply the authorization code injection attack (as defined in {{Section 4.4 of !RFC9700}}) using the attacker's identity.
 This results in a compromised OAuth connection between the attacker's platform identity and the victim's tool account.
-The impact is equivalent to an account takeover: the attacker can operate the honest tool using the victim's tool account (hijacked either under the same platform, or even cross-tenant that shares a vulnerable OAuth-as-a-service).
+The impact is equivalent to an account takeover: the attacker can operate the honest tool using the victim's tool account (hijacked either under the same platform, or even cross-tenant that shares a vulnerable OAuth-as-a-Service).
-- Cross-tool OAuth request forgery (CORF): an attacker forces a victim to connect with a tool with the attacker's tool account.
+- Cross-tool OAuth Request Forgery (CORF): an attacker forces a victim to connect with a tool with the attacker's tool account.
 This results in a compromised OAuth connection between the victim's platform identity and the attacker's tool account.
-The resulting impact is similar to login CSRF (as described in {{Section 4.4.1.8 of !RFC6819}}): the victim unintentionally interacts with a honest tool on behalf of the attacker, whose traces can be monitored by the attacker using his own account.
+The resulting impact is similar to login CSRF (as described in {{Section 4.4.1.8 of !RFC6819}}): the victim unintentionally interacts with an honest tool on behalf of the attacker, whose traces can be monitored by the attacker using his own account.

 Preconditions: It is assumed that